 I have come to appreciate that an effective teacher is one that is able to be a good gatekeeper of the volume and the quality of the content to be shared.

 For teachers to be good gatekeepers it is essential that they are really connected to the needs of their students.
 Yes, that idea of bringing teaching down to a human level.
-I’m teaching 5 year olds so I need to be working at their speed, to their rhythm.
-I provoke, I listen and I respond.
-This is a process that is directed by me.
+Whether you are teaching 5 year olds or 15 year olds, you need to be working at their speed, to their rhythm.
+Provoke, listen, respond.
+This is a process that is directed by the teacher.
 As much as possible it needs to be natural, organic and authentic.
 And I understand that this is not going to be easy within the existing education model that we have inherited.

 My role is to note, record and highlight the learning that is taking place, to make sure it is connected to the national curriculum and then redirect it or provide some more provocation.
 It’s a successful learning cycle.
 A sign of this success is when I see children sharing stories of their learning with me and their families, with enthusiasm and without being prompted.